johnsusek/fluxus/README.md

 💡 You should now have an app that demonstrates the basics of the flux pattern with Fluxus & SwiftUI.
 If you're having trouble getting this running, download the example app, or file a Github issue and we'll try to help.

+## Where to go from here

+Check out the [landmarks example app](https://github.com/johnsusek/fluxus-landmark-example) to see fluxus used in a more complex app environment.

 ## Troubleshooting